 - You require more alcohol in larger amounts to get the same desired effects

 - You cannot fulfill your obligations due to the effects of your drinking

 - You drank more than you intended to

 - When you reduce your alcohol intake, you experience the symptoms of withdrawal

 This scenario can be different depending on your relationship with the high-functioning alcoholic.
 A connection with a close friend or family member is unlike a relationship with a coworker.
 Keep this in mind when you choose to approach someone with a drinking problem.

-The choices in tone and language are extremely important to consider.
+It’s critical to consider the choices in tone and language.
 You’ll want to show care without judgment.
-Using non-judgmental words can help keep the conversation going as well.
-Non-judgmental language can be about focusing on how drinking is affecting them without implying your friend, family member, or coworker is a bad person.
+Using nonjudgmental words can help keep the conversation going as well.
+Nonjudgmental language can focus on how drinking affects them without implying your friend, family member, or coworker is a bad person.

-We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
+We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you or your loved one toward lasting sobriety.